-Hence finally, we can model better left and right contexts.
-One of the limitations of BERT is the fixed-length context that prevents the model from capturing longer-term dependency and suffers from a problem known as context fragmentation.
-To overcome this limitation Transformer-XL \cite{transformer-xl} has been proposed.
-This architecture enables natural language understanding beyond a fixed-length context using two techniques: a segment-level recurrence mechanism and a relative positional encoding scheme.
-Radford et at. \cite{gpt2} improved GPT event further, they moved normalization layer to the input of each sub-block, and they added a normalization layer after final self-attention model.
+Radford et at. \cite{gpt2} moved the normalization layer to the input of each sub-block, and they added a normalization layer after the final self-attention model.
 Finally, they used a better dataset that emphasizes the diversity of content.
-GPT2 was trained to predict the next word in 40GB of Internet text.
-In order to preserve document quality, they used only pages which have been curated/filtered by humans—specifically; they used outbound links from Reddit, which received at least three karma.
-Finally, we want to mention the pre-trained language model called XLNet - generalized autoregressive pre-training method \cite{xlnet}.
-Instead of predicting masked words independently as in BERT, the model predicts target words based on different orders of source words.
-This allows it to model more dependencies in the data.
+Ultimately, we want to mention a pre-trained language model called XLNet that aimed to improved BERT by introducing a variant of language modeling called ``permutation language modeling`` \cite{xlnet}.
+Instead of predicting masked words independently and in a left to right manner as in BERT, the XLNet model predicts target words based on different orders of source words (no strict left to right order).